lighttransport/francine/README.md

 Set isPreemptive option true to use [preemptive instances](http://googlecloudplatform.blogspot.jp/2015/05/Introducing-Preemptible-VMs-a-new-class-of-compute-available-at-70-off-standard-pricing.html) for workers in Google Compute Engine.

 Mallie can be obtained from [here](https://github.com/lighttransport/mallie).

+chaos option is percentile that each instance (currently only worker instance) randomly fail (inspired by Netflix's Chaos Monkey).

 ### Test locally